soootaleb/abcd/README.md

 # Known issues

-1. WAL sync on startup is buggy (when bursting requests while leader election happens)
 2. Upgrade the voting strategy:
  - grant vote only if latest log is before latest log from candidate calling for vote (https://youtu.be/RHDP_KCrjUc?t=1063)
 3. Upgrade log commitment safety (https://youtu.be/RHDP_KCrjUc?t=1157)